LOKI AGENT OF ASGARD BUDGET HEADPIECE TUTORIAL

-How to make Loki's headpiece on the cheap
+How to make Loki's headpiece without breaking the bank

 Over the summer, I made my first cosplay.
 I worked with a friend who showed me how to draft a pattern.
 Through trial and error, I made something wearable and I'm pretty pleased with how everything came together.

 Me in costume as Loki at FanExpo Canada in 2017.
 Photo via OOC Photography

 I am especially happy with how the headpiece turned out.
 It's the cheapest part of the costume by miles — it's made mostly from recycled materials, which means it's super eco-friendly too!
 If you're working on a limited budget, this is the tutorial for you.

 If my instructions are unclear or you get stuck somewhere, feel free to shoot me a message and I'd love to help you with your project!